jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 6: Check if a Year is a Leap Year

 Problem Statement: Write a Java program to check if a given year is a leap year or not, considering leap year rules.
 A year is a leap year if it is divisible by 4.
 However, if a year is divisible by 100, it is not a leap year unless it is also divisible by 400.

+📌Day 7: Check if a Number is Even or Odd using Logical Operators.

+Problem Statement: Write a Java program to check if a given number is even or odd using logical operators.

+📌Day 7: Calculate Compound Interest

+Problem Statement: Write a Java program to calculate compound interest given principal, rate, and time.
+Compound Interest Formula: A = P(1 + R/100)^T Where 'A' is the total amount, 'P' is the principal amount, 'R' is the rate of interest, and 'T' is the time in years.